happner/benchmarket/README.md

   after(require('benchmarket').stop);

-  // all tests are transparently wrapped in benchmarkek function
+  // all tests are transparently wrapped in benchmarket function

   it('test 1', function(done) {});
   it('test 2', function(done) {});